 Beginning in 2014, Electing Women, in partnership with Sen. Kirsten Gillibrand’s Off the Sidelines PAC, worked together to expand giving circles in cities around the country.

-We now have giving circles in 15 cities around the country in Atlanta, Austin, Boston, Chicago, Dallas, Denver, Los Angeles, New York, Philadelphia, San Francisco, Santa Fe, Seattle, Silicon Valley, Sonoma, Vail, and Washington, DC.
-We have groups in formation in Detroit, Houston, Las Vegas, Minneapolis, Phoenix, Tuscon, and the East Bay in California.
+We now have giving circles in 17 cities around the country in Atlanta, Austin, Boston, Boston Metro West, Chicago, Denver, East Bay, Los Angeles, New York, Philadelphia, San Francisco, Santa Fe, Seattle, Silicon Valley, Vail, Washington, DC, and Wine Country.
 We expect to have 20 thriving giving circles by the end of the 2018 election cycle.
 It’s easy to start a group in your area.
 Contact us to learn more.